 This is an action menu.

 You will see a “Choose File” button.
 Choose the desired album image file from your computer.
 The selected album art is displayed on your station page in the Live365 directory.
-Album art on the embeddable player is automatically selected from a different directory.
+Note that album art on the embeddable player is automatically selected from a different directory.
+Uploaded album art is for the Live365 station directory.

 Click the red “Save” button to confirm your changes, or click the “Cancel” button to discard any changes you’ve made.